djcooke/compendium/_potd_141_enemies/manticore.md

     potency: 130
     description: 'instant gap closer; used immediately on pull, and again when its damage down debuff (see next ability) wears off'
-  - name: 'Enrage (?)'
+  - name: 'Bloodboil'
     potency: n/a
-    description: 'grants damage up (50%, 30s) to self; used immediately after Wild Charge.
+    description: 'grants physical damage up (50%, 30s) to self; used immediately after Wild Charge.
 When the buff expires, it changes to a physical damage down debuff (60%, 30s)'
   - name: Ripper Claw
     potency: 300
     description: 'untelegraphed conal AoE - don''t stand in front!'